 The optional instructions field allows you to add more details surrounding how members should fill out the field, without needing to add those details in the name of the field itself.
 This neatly adds the instructions below the name in areas your users are prompted to fill out the field.

 You have multiple options here to fit your needs.

-- Date/Time: Allows you to collect date only, time only, or both.
-Field can also have a min or max.
+Date/Time: This allows you to collect the date only, time only, or both.
+Can also have a min or max.

 5 - Sections

 Next, tell the custom field where you want it to appear.

 Members: Check this option if this field will need to be filled out on a member's record.
 This could be during signup, in their profile, done by an admin, etc. Fields can be limited to just individuals or companies.
 They can also be limited to specific member types.

 Events: Check this option if this field will need to be filled out during the registration of any events.
 Remember that if a custom field is filled out within a member record, and the member registers for an event, the custom field will auto-fill.